elkcityhazard/andrew-mccall-hugo/content/blog/2025/12/setup-virt-manager-with-qemu-on-arch-linux.md

 and QEMU.

 1. Download Dependencies
-`sudo pacman -Syu qemu virt-manager libvirt dnsmasq ebtables iptabvles-nft`
+`sudo pacman -Syu qemu virt-manager libvirt dnsmasq ebtables iptables-nft`

 It will prompt you to enter a number for qemu provider, I just pick number one.